jsxcad/JSxCAD/QUICKSTART.md

 JSXCAD is a project derived from JSCAD which is itself inspired by Open SCAD.

-In general JSXCAD tries to support the same interface as JSCAD which can be found [here]()
+In general JSXCAD tries to support the same interface as JSCAD which can be found [here](https://openjscad.org/dokuwiki/doku.php).

 ## Using JSXCAD from the Command Line